jensvog/ebook-convert-action/README.md

 # Example

-This example take a PDF document from a repository and converts it to an EPUB file.
+This example takes a PDF document from a repository and converts it to an EPUB file.
 Afterwards this file is stored as an artifact.

 ```yaml
 name: EBook conversion